The New Student Generation: Are We Ready? Do We Care?

 Not Happy Campers

 Gone, apparently, are the joyful and carefree college years.
 This generation is less than confident about the country.
 Nor do they naturally trust people or institutions-- including higher education.
 Despite the importance they attach to the major field, the American Freshman Survey by Alexander Astin showed that six of 10 college students do not believe they will find a job in their chosen field.
 We suspect the percentage has increased significantly since then.
 In short, this group is in shock about the future.
 College is not years of optimism and idealism.
-A recent survey of teens,ages 13 to 17, by the American Board of Family Practice found the following:
+A recent survey of teens,ages 13 to 17, by the American Board of Family Practice found the following:* Three of four believe the world in which their parents lived while growing up was better than the one in which they live.

 * More than half believe the world their children will inherit will be worse than the world in which they live.